 New Mexico larceny statutes do not specifically address the effects of prior convictions on a current larceny charge, but the "habitual offender" laws will likely impose a harsher sentence on people convicted of a felony larceny offense if their criminal records include one or more felony convictions in the last 10 years.

 New Mexico adds one year to a sentence for a felony larceny offense if the offender has one prior felony conviction.
-Likewise, New Mexico law adds four years to an offender's sentence if the offender has two prior felony convictions, and eight years to an offender's sentence if the offender has three or more prior felony convictions.
+Likewise, New Mexico law adds four years to an offender's sentence if the offender has two prior felony convictions and eight years to an offender's sentence, if the offender has three or more prior felony convictions.

-As previously mentioned, shoplifting occurs when someone takes or conceals merchandise without paying or alters or switches price tags or containers to avoid paying the full retail price.
 New Mexico law provides for criminal and civil penalties when it comes to the crime of shoplifting.

 In addition, an adult who commits shoplifting in New Mexico may be civilly liable to the merchant or store owner for the following damages:

 (N.M.
-Stat. §§ 30-16-20, 30-16-21 (2020).)
+Stat. §§ 30-16-20, 30-16-21, 30-18-15 (2025).)